IgorMilya/Step-Project-HendyHeahth/README.md

 [**Ihor Milevskyi**](https://github.com/IgorMilya)

 - Implemented a modal window where you can check in for a doctor’s appointment.
 Moreover, added input data validation for all visit creation options.
-In addition, I've created the "Edit" function (button) with which you can edit your appointment and accomplished a live search filter.
+In addition, I've created the "Edit" function (button) with which you can edit your appointment, a live search filter and accomplished support chat based on Chat GPT.

 [**Ivan Basiuk**](https://github.com/IvanBasss)